Text roulette

 Text roulette or SMS roulette is a game played chiefly by schoolchildren, in which they compose a text message on their mobile phone then send it to one of their contacts or a made-up number at random.

 Popular use

 BBC Radio 1 disc jockey Scott Mills makes regular use of texting as a form of entertainment.
 In an early form of the game in 2007, he encouraged listeners to send "I love you" messages to a contact at random.

-In the last episode of Series 3 of Channel 4 sitcom The Inbetweeners, the four main characters play text roulette with each other's phones.
+In a 2010 episode of Channel 4 sitcom The Inbetweeners, the four main characters play text roulette with each other's phones.

 The BBC One series Michael McIntyre's Big Show, broadcast since 2015, includes a "send to all" segment where the host asks a guest to send an embarrassing message to everyone on their contacts list.

 Demographics of users

 In 2010, a United Kingdom survey of people aged 13 to 16 found that one in five had played a variation of the game in which the message must be obscene.
 A similar proportion had sent texts to previously unknown mobile numbers typed in at random, asking for the recipient to reply.
 Motivations included loneliness, "fun" and boredom, while 9% admitted being "dared" to do it.
 Of those who had played text roulette, one in three admitted to being in trouble from the recipient.